klanghans/mage-event-lookup/README.md

   - What observers are subscribed on it
 - search for a specific event name and get all registered Observers returned, sorted by Magento code pool

-The json formated response let you parse the result in a programatic way.
+The json formated response let you parse the result in a programmatic way.

 #####json formated results:
 ```